zooxo/adso/README.md

 * Simple fourier transformation (frequency analysis)

 ## Where are the limits?
+* Accuracy: As the signal is shown with a pixmap with 80x64 pixels - a difference of one pixel implies a deviation of more than 1.5%.
-* Due to limited sample/converting-performance in addition to do some calculations the arduino microprocessor can handle signals up to 500 Hz.
-Professional oscilloscopes (more than $400) can sample up to 100 MHz - ADSO costs less than $20.
+* Bandwidth: Due to limited sample/converting-performance in addition to do some calculations the arduino microprocessor can handle signals up to 500 Hz.
+Professional oscilloscopes (above $400) can sample up to 100 MHz - ADSO costs less than $20.
 * Measures up to 50V input voltage - more at your own risk with another probe (i.e. 100:1 with 1MOhm-resistor to 10:1-input)

 ## Are there some pictures of ADSO?